15 Crawlability Problems & How to Fix Them

 A list of blocked resources in Site Audit tool

-They can tell you which JavaScript files are critical for your website's functionality and content visibility.
-And shouldn’t be blocked.
+They can identify which JavaScript files are critical for your website's functionality and content visibility, and shouldn’t be blocked.

 14. Duplicate Content

-Duplicate content refers to identical or nearly identical content that appears on multiple pages across your website.
+Duplicate content refers to identical or nearly identical content that appears on multiple pages of your website.

-For example, imagine you publish a blog post on your site.
-And that post is accessible via multiple URLs:
+Let’s say you publish a blog post that is accessible via multiple URLs:

 • example.com/blog/your-post